Student iPad 1:1

 - If my child damages the iPad what should we do?

-- The student should come to the office and complete the damaged iPad form.
+- The student should inform their teacher or school office and complete the damaged iPad form.